 4) Training animal shelters throughout North American about the Y pole to see the benefits in reducing the use of snare poles in animal shelters and using the Y pole more compassionate and safer handling of fearful dogs.

 5) Bringing pride and purpose to animal handlers in spay/neuter programs around the world to empower these often unappreciated workers by creating a safer environment for both animals and people, and teaching handlers how to develop a respectful and caring relationship and connection with the animals they handle.

 Y Pole Project

 Dr. Mark is introducing the Y pole, a humane tool for safely handling fearful dogs to the animal welfare community and GWR is dedicated to see that every shelter in North America is aware of this essential tool.
 It is a safe, effective, and caring tool when used with compassionate attitudes.
 When used as taught by Dr. Mark Johnson, the humane Y pole has the potential to change the dog handling culture within shelters.
 We hope all shelters will work with Y poles and learns it’s strengths and weaknesses.
 GWR predicts that the Y pole will replace most uses of the less humane snare pole in animal shelters.
-To accomplish our goal we are providing training materials with our blog, Training Library, and Y Pole Page and YouTube Channel: GWRFeralDogs.
+To accomplish our goal we are providing training materials with our blog, and Y Pole Page and YouTube Channel: GWRFeralDogs.

 The Most Complete Information Source On Y Poles